 Success scenario: If the customer has successfully authorised the `mandate`, the mandate moves from `pending` status to `submitted` status and the authorisation link becomes blocked from further attempts.
 This creates an event and a synchronous webhook post.

-Failure scenario: If the mandate authorisation has failed for any reason, or if the customer declined the mandate, and the customer returns to LotusPay, the mandate remains in `pending` status and the `url` remains active so that the customer can retry with the same link.
+Error scenario: If the mandate authorisation has returned an error for any reason, or if the customer declined the mandate, and the customer returns to LotusPay, the mandate remains in `pending` status and the `url` remains active so that the customer can retry with the same link.
 This creates an event and a synchronous webhook post.
-If ONMAGS gave a failure reason and message, it will be shown in `onmags_response`.
+If ONMAGS gave an error reason and message, it will be shown in `onmags_response`.
 Checkout method: If you want the customer to retry, you can resend them to the same `url`.
 If you want to block the customer from retrying with the same `url`, you must use the Mandate Cancel API endpoint to withdraw it.
 Invitation method: the customer can revisit the link and reattempt authorisation.

 Step 7.
 If you supplied `return_url` in Source, the customer gets redirected to your Return URL.
 If you opened a webview in a mobile app, at this stage you can close the webview and take back control into your app.
 You can use the LotusPay Mobile SDK to handle this for you.
 Returning to your web/mobile app happens regardless of whether mandate authorisation was successful or not.